apernet/hysteria/README.md

 ## Quick Start

-Note: The configs provided in this section are only for people to get started quickly and may not meet your needs.
-Please go to [Advanced usage](#advanced-usage) to see all the available options and their meanings.
+Note: This is only a bare-bones example to get the server and client running.
+Go to [Advanced usage](#advanced-usage) for all the available options.

 ### Server